 I’m going to start with the 15 best things to do in central Coyoacan.
 They’re all in walking distance of each other and you can easily navigate between them on foot with my map at the bottom of this post.

-Now that that’s out of the way, these are the 18 best things to do in Coyoacan to help you plan the perfect itinerary to one of my favorite neighborhoods in Mexico City!
+Now that that’s out of the way, these are the 18 best things to do in Coyoacan to help you plan the perfect day trip to one of my favorite neighborhoods in Mexico City.